ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Quick recovery from network issues
 - To make sure that S3 objects are only accessible from Cloudfront, create an Origin Access Identity (OAI) for Cloudfront and grant access to the objects to that OAI.

+- **Storage Tiers**
   1. **Standard**
       - General purpose
       - Low latency, high throughput
       - 99.99% availability
   2. **Standard Infrequent Access (IA)**
       - Infrequent access
       - Long-term storage, backups, and as a data store for disaster recovery files
       - 99.9% availability
   3. **Intelligent-Tiering**
       - Unknown or changing access pattern
       - Small monthly monitoring and auto-tiering fee
       - 99.9% availability
   4. **One Zone Infrequent Access (IA)**
       - Only stored in one AZ
       - Costs 20% less than Standard IA
       - Lower-cost option for infrequently accessed data but do not require the availability and resilience
       - 99.5% availability
   5. **Glacier**
       - Low-cost storage for long-term archival data
       - Retrieval times from minutes to hours
       - Can have one resource-based vault access policy
       - Can have one Vault Lock policy
         - Example: Retain archives for 1 year before you can delete them
       - Retrievals
         - Expedited - Costly 1-5 min, <250MB
         - Standard - Default, 3-5 hours
         - Bulk - Cheapest, 5-12 hours
   6. **Glacier Deep Archive**
       - Lowest cost storage class
       - Data will be retained for 7-10 years
       - Retrieval time within 12 hours

-### Options
+- **Options**
   - **S3 Select**
     - Oranize and mange your date in ways to suppport specific use cases
     - Allows retrieval of subset of data from an object by using simple SQL expressions (ie. single gzip csv file)
   - **Transfer Acceleration**
     - Enables fast, easy, and secure transfer of files over long distances between your client and your Amazon S3 bucket
     - Can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects
   - **Provisioned Capacity**
     - Ensures retrieval capacity for expidted retrievals is available when you need it
     - If your workload requires highly reliable and predictable access to a subset of your data in minutes
   - **S3 Object Lock**
     - Write once and read many times (WORM)
     - Help prevent objects form being deleted or overwritten
   - **Server Access Logging**
     - provides detailed records for the requests that are made to a bucket
     - Access log information can be useful in security and access audits.
     - No extra charge for this, except storage of log files

 ### Athena
 - Interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL